marianobarrios/tls-channel/_README.md

 - Non-blocking operations.
 - A higher lever API, based on wrapped buffers ([ByteBuffers](https://docs.oracle.com/javase/8/docs/api/java/nio/ByteBuffer.html)).
 - Direct IO, that can use "direct" ByteBuffers, that can live out of the heap.
-This is specially advantageous, as doing the OS level IO call implies an extra copy is the buffer lived in the heap, to facilitate synchronization with the garbage collector.
+This is specially advantageous, as the JVM forces an extra copy for any heap array sent in a native call (to facilitate synchronization with the garbage collector).
 - "[Scathering](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/ScatteringByteChannel.html)" and "[gathering](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/GatheringByteChannel.html)" API, that is, the ability to use more than one sequential buffer in the same IO operation.

 But no TLS support, which was only available in old-style sockets.